-- In a large pot, or dutch oven fill ⅓ the way full with oil and heat to almost medium high heat, about 325 to 350 degrees.
+- In a large pot, or dutch oven fill 1/3 the way full with oil and heat to almost medium high heat, about 325 to 350 degrees.

-- Add the flour to another dish and add a pinch or two of salt and pepper, then stir to combine.
+- Add the flour and cornstarch to another dish and add a pinch or two of salt and pepper, then stir to combine.

 - Place 2 paper towels on a plate and set aside.